“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

 - Application of site-directed mutagenesis

 The first site-directed mutagenesis (SDM) experiment was performed in the year 1974, in the laboratory of Charles Weissmann.
 The induced mutation was from GC to AT, however, the mutation was inserted randomly.
-Scientists from the Charles Weissmann university had incorporated mutations and changed the GC nucleotide with AT.
+Scientists from the Charles Weissmann university had incorporated a mutation and changed the GC nucleotide with AT.

-Before the study of Charles Weissmann, chemical analogs and radiations like mutagens are used to create alteration into the DNA sequence, however, those changes are random and not site-specific.
+Before the study of Charles Weissmann University, scientists were using artificial mutagens like chemical analogs and radiations to create a mutation in a sequence, those changes were random and non-specific.

-The basic principle of site-directed mutagenesis is simple, DNA primers having the desired mutation are artificially synthesized and used to amplify the gene of interest.
-This primer set is used to amplify a gene of interest in a polymerase chain reaction.
+The basic principle of site-directed mutagenesis is simple: the primer possessing a specific mutation is artificially synthesized and used to amplify the gene of interest during Polymerase Chain reaction.

 Related reads: Comparison Between DNA Primer And RNA Primer.

 The conventional PCR method is one of the most popular and easy methods for site-directed mutagenesis.
-The set up is simple; short, single-stranded oligonucleotide primers are designed in such a way that possess the mutation we wish to study.
+The setup is simple; a short, single-stranded oligonucleotide primer is designed in such a way that it possesses the mutation we wish to study.

-The Taq DNA polymerase used in the conventional PCR does not have the exonuclease activity hence it cannot identify mismatch during the amplification.
-If the mutation is minimal enough to incorporate, the primer binds to the DNA having mutation.
+Using the Taq DNA polymerase that lacks the exonuclease activity allows us to incorporate the mutation.
+As it can’t identify the mismatch during amplification it can’t remove it.
+If the mutation is minimal enough to incorporate, the primer binds to the DNA and amplifies.

-Over a period of some amplification cycle, the original DNA sequence is replaced by the DNA sequence having a mutation.
-The major recommendation for the conventional PCR based mutagenesis is to insert mutant bases up to several limits at the 5′ end of the primer or in the middle of the primer.
+Over a period of some amplification cycle, the DNA sequence having a mutation- the new one we incorporated replaces the original DNA sequence.
+The major recommendation for the conventional PCR-based mutagenesis is to insert mutant bases up to several limits at the 5′ end of the primer or in the middle of the primer.

 The overview of the present method is shown in the figure below,